shalithasuranga/js-random-quiz-game/README.md

 Check [demo](http://shalithasuranga.me/js-random-quiz-game/)

 This simple quiz game has 3 rounds.
-Each round will display random questions and display question and related number.
+Each round will display random question and and related number.

 ## Usage